murielpacheco/murielpacheco/README.md

 ### Hello y'all!

 - 👀 Wannabe a Front End developer;
-- 📁Experience with: HTML, CSS, Javascript and React;
+- 📁Experience with: HTML, CSS, Javascript, React and Node;
 - ✏ I’m currently learning Javascript and React JS;
 - 💻 Looking for to work with Front End technologies;
 - 📫 How to reach me: damaziomp@gmail.com